 Your vehicle's cooling system is responsible for the heat that is generated inside the vehicle.
 The cooling system has several components that maintain proper engine temperature to provide for proper combustion and low emissions from the exhaust pipe.
 The secondary by-product of this cooling system is to transfer the heat from the coolant to the inside of the vehicle through a heater core.
 Once the coolant is transferred through the heater core, climate control blends air to maintain the proper temperature inside the vehicle.

 The heater isn't working because of issues with the blower motor.
 This can be caused by internal damage or wiring problems preventing power from getting to the blower motor.
-However, in less common cases, the issue might be related to something different, like a restricted heater core, faulty blend door actuator, faulty coolant control valve, or a stuck-open thermostat.
+However, in less common cases, the issue might be related to something different, like a restricted heater core, faulty blend door actuator, faulty coolant control valve, faulty heater fan, or a stuck-open thermostat.

 The heater core has a passage where a liquid called engine coolant flows through it.
 A blower motor pushes air across the heater core's fins to heat the air.
 This air absorbs heat from the coolant, warming it before entering your car's interior.
 However, if the heater core gets clogged over time due to a lack of maintenance, it restricts the coolant flow.
 This reduced flow means less heat is transferred to the air, and that's why you might get lukewarm air from the heater.
 In rare cases, the heater might also blow cold air, emit a sweet smell, or clicking noises.